gemfire/gemfire-developer-website/content/blog/gemfire-write-behind-event-handling-with-spring-jpa/index.md

 Implementing a data access layer of an application is a cumbersome task, a lot of boilerplate code needs to be written and tested to execute simple queries, perform pagination, auditing, etc. Spring Data JPA allows the user to significantly improve the implementation of data access layers by reducing the effort to the amount that’s actually needed.

 An `AsyncEventListener` is a simple VMware GemFire callback that asynchronously processes batches of events after they have been applied to a VMware GemFire *Region*.
 It’s widely used to implement a write-behind cache event handler to synchronize region updates with an external database.
 It’s, however, cumbersome to configure the *asynchronous-event-queue* and the region itself using plain VMware GemFire configuration files or Java API.
-Spring Boot Data Geode makes the process easier, faster, and less error-prone, simplifying the configuration, development, testing, and deployment of the application.
+Spring Boot for VMware GemFire makes the process easier, faster, and less error-prone, simplifying the configuration, development, testing, and deployment of the application.

-Having those technologies out there in the open, why would we want to spend hours and resources in developing and testing the parts on our own?… Guess what, we don’t!; instead, we’re gonna build a small and simple project to show how a VMware GemFire write-behind event handling can be easily implemented with the help of Spring Data JPA and Spring Boot Data Geode.
+Having those technologies out there in the open, why would we want to spend hours and resources in developing and testing the parts on our own?… Guess what, we don’t!; instead, we’re gonna build a small and simple project to show how a VMware GemFire write-behind event handling can be easily implemented with the help of Spring Data JPA and Spring Boot for VMware GemFire.

 ## How?